nus-cs2103/website-base/admin/project-v14.md

 </tip-box>

+* README.adoc: Update to look like a real product (rather than a project for learning SE) if you haven't done so already.
+In particular,
+  * ==Describe the profile of the target user==
+  * Remove irrelevant content such as _Learning Outcomes_
+  * ==Update the `Ui.png` to match the current product==

+* User guide: ==This document will be used by acceptance testers==.
+Update to match the current version.
+In particular, clearly indicate which features are not implemented yet.

 * Developer guide: As before, update if necessary.

 * AboutUs.adoc page: Update to reflect current state of roles and responsibilities.